- 6.6.1 Find the parametric representations of a cylinder, a cone, and a sphere.

 [T] Plane above square

-For the following exercises, let S be the hemisphere with and evaluate each surface integral, in the counterclockwise direction.
+For the following exercises, let S be the hemisphere with and evaluate each surface integral.

-For the following exercises, evaluate for vector field F, where N is an outward normal vector to surface S.
+For the following exercises, evaluate for vector field F, where N is an upward pointing normal vector to surface S.

 and S is that part of plane that lies above unit square